 The Tin Coast is a place of many contrasts.
 It’s abundant with nature, wildlife and geological riches as well as having a visible legacy of mining history dating back thousands of years.

 ‘Why is this place special to you?’
-This is the question asked by Callum Mitchell, a Cornish artist commissioned to lead ‘Gorthwedh’: an evolving arts project running throughout 2019.
+This is the question asked by Callum Mitchell, a Cornish artist commissioned to lead ‘Gorthwedh’: an evolving arts project running throughout 2019 - reaching into 2020.

 Gorthwedh means ‘contrast’ in Cornish, and this project reflects on the area’s industrial past, its social changes and its meaning to residents and visitors today.